Namek/battle-tactics/README.md

     - if enemy units are shooting then the closest one hits the unit and takes the point

   - fire:
-    - take down any spotted unit on current step
+    - take down the closest spotted unit on current step
     - if enemy unit is firing at us at the same time then both units are down